This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Citrus Tamari Sauce: While that bakes, mix together the cilantro, chopped Serranos, orange juice, lemon juice and Tamari.
+• Citrus Tamari Sauce: Combine the cilantro, chopped serrano, orange juice, and lemon juice in a small bowl.
+Stir in tamari to taste.

-• Remove the sides of the springform.
-Take your Japanese mayo bottle and evenly squeeze about 1 tbsp in an S pattern on top.
-Do the same with the sriracha.
-Sprinkle with shichimi togarashi and place the Serrano slices around.
-Serve with the citrus tamari sauce and that is it!
+• Top and Serve: Squeeze about 1 tbsp Japanese mayo in an S pattern over the top, then the same with sriracha.
+Sprinkle with shichimi togarashi and place the serrano slices around.
+Serve with the citrus tamari sauce on the side.

 Nutrition